 - Pericardial space

 Cardiomegaly is defined as the enlargement of any of the above components.
 This is visible on a chest X-ray by a cardiothoracic ratio of >0.5.

-To determine the cause of cardiomegaly using a chest X-ray, one should pay close attention to the enlarged heart’s shape.
+To determine the cause of cardiomegaly using a chest X-ray, pay close attention to the enlarged heart’s shape.
 For instance, cardiomegaly in an adult with a prominent aortic arch is most likely due to left ventricular hypertrophy, which can be caused by systemic hypertension or aortic stenosis.

 Patients with heart failure can present with an enlarged cardiac shadow on a chest X-ray due to left ventricular dilatation, pulmonary edema, and pleural effusions.